 However, I also like to take pictures of things in-progress, but I simply don't have room in my work area for a professional photo cube.
 So, I improvise.
 This setup consists of two blank white painting canvases and some clips.

+These clips were like 4 or 6 in a package at the dollar store.
 I can slip that cutoff corner over the top of the two canvas pieces and the clips will hold them in place.
 It helps to put something behind them, to brace them, as well.
 Works quite well when you want to take a quick photo and not include all the mess behind your mini-in-progress.

 My biggest problem with this contrivance was that I kept losing my "corners" and clips.
 So, I labeled a plastic scrapbooking storage box PICTURETAKING, put all the elements in it, and keep it under my work desk.